anubhavpgit/anubhavpgit.github.io/content/posts/hacktoberfest.md

 ## Yatch

 [Yatch](https://github.com/fuzzymf/yatch.git) is a machine code interpreter for RISC-V written in C++.
 It is a simpler interpretation of how RISC-V CPUs execute instructions.
+The project aims to provide a basic understanding of how CPUs execute instructions and the principles of pipelining.

 The current implementation follows a five-stage pipeline and supports RV32I instructions.
 The implementation for other instruction sets is in progress.
 The interpreter reads machine code from a file, executes the instructions, and writes the results back to a file.